updog194/tools/README.md

 # tools
 This repository will contain scripts that can be used for malicous activities.
-I'm not accountable for any script provided.
+I'm not accountable in any way for scripts provided.